jncosideout/jncosideout.github.io/_posts/2020-03-13-pandemic-declared.md

     This is the only feature I will not advertise except for here and to my TestFlight testers.
 By storing an offline list of the user's match outcomes of games played online, I can check to see if enough games have been won to unlock a new game mode that allows players to start a game with five beads per pit instead of four.
 And after winning some more games, players unlock six beads per pit.

     I'm storing the list offline, i.e. locally on the phone because Game Center allows users to delete completed matches or resign from active ones.
 Then, I check the list every time the user turns the app on or completes a game.
-When they meet the thresh-hold to unlock the user will get a notification that will present the new option in the settings menu.
+When they meet the thresh-hold to unlock this feature, the user will get a notification that will present the new option in the settings menu.

-    I won't limit the game modes that this option can be used on, so it will be possible to start an Online Game with five or six beads per pit even if the other player does not know they about it.
+    I won't limit the game modes that this option can be used on, so it will be possible to start an Online Game with five or six beads per pit even if the opponent player does not know about it.
 Hopefully this will keep things interesting for players and give them the incentive to play more online games.

 2. Changed backgrounds to use static images